vele616/monorepo/packages/company/website/content/blog/map-filter-reduce-exercises.md

 </list-toggle>

-<typography id="get-name-initials" element="h2">Get Name initials</subtitle>
+<typography id="get-name-initials" element="h2">Get name initials</subtitle>

-Input is a string of multiple words with a single space between each of them.
-You should abbreviate the name and get the name initials.
+The given input is a string of multiple words with a single space between each of them.
+Abbreviate the name and return the name initials.

 <subtitle>Helpful links</subtitle>